TheoWinterhalter/galliblog/content/articles/test.md

 This is very much work in progress as of yet, but thanks to the power of [omd] you can already write pretty cool articles, simply.

+If you want to write markdown, this [cheatsheet] can be useful.
+Be careful that [omd] doesn't implement github flavoured markdown though.
+For instance, there is no strikethrough.
+But if there is a huge demand I can try to add it in.

 ## Testing some code

 Inline code like `let x := 1 in x` doesn't have any language affected to it,